awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 **To delete a security group using the command line**
 + [delete\-security\-group](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-security-group.html) \(AWS CLI\)
 + [Remove\-EC2SecurityGroup](https://docs.aws.amazon.com/powershell/latest/reference/items/Remove-EC2SecurityGroup.html) \(AWS Tools for Windows PowerShell\)

-### Deleting the 2009\-07\-15\-default security group<a name="DeleteSecurityGroup-2009"></a>

-Any VPC created using an API version older than 2011\-01\-01 has the `2009-07-15-default` security group\.
-This security group exists in addition to the regular `default` security group that comes with every VPC\.
-You can't attach an internet gateway to a VPC that has the `2009-07-15-default` security group\.
-Therefore, you must delete this security group before you can attach an internet gateway to the VPC\.

-**Note**
-If you assigned this security group to any instances, you must assign these instances a different security group before you can delete the security group\.

-**To delete the `2009-07-15-default` security group**

-1. Ensure that this security group is not assigned to any instances\.

-   1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-   1. In the navigation pane, choose **Network Interfaces**\.

-   1. Select the network interface for the instance from the list, and choose **Change Security Groups**, **Actions**\.

-   1. In the **Change Security Groups** dialog box, select a new security group from the list, and choose **Save**\.

-      When changing an instance's security group, you can select multiple groups from the list\.
-The security groups that you select replace the current security groups for the instance\.

-   1. Repeat the preceding steps for each instance\.

-1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Security Groups**\.

-1. Choose the `2009-07-15-default` security group, and then choose **Security Group Actions**, **Delete Security Group**\.

-1. In the **Delete Security Group** dialog box, choose **Yes, Delete**\.

 ## Centrally manage VPC security groups using AWS Firewall Manager<a name="aws-firewall-manager"></a>